World's first Winter Olympic Museum

 Integrating Landscape and Architecture.

-Team: Martijn de Geus, Thomas Mellegaerd, Victor Tee, Oxana, Han Zhang
+Team: Martijn de Geus, Thomas Mellegaard, Victor Tee, Oxana Sosnitskaya, Han Zhang

 Renders by: Proloog